HieuJR/InventoryOnHandByLocationCustomAPI/README.md

 2. Configure the project:

-   - Open the project by using visual studio
+   - Open the project using Visual Studio.
-   - Remember to run it as Administrator
+   - Make sure to run Visual Studio as an administrator.

 4. Build the project:

-   - Right click on this project and click build
+   - Right-click on the project and click "Build".
    ![build_project](https://github.com/HieuJR/InventoryOnHandByLocationEntityProject/assets/105049467/e98cee3f-0cd6-4d26-b754-055c141c267b)

 5. Sync the project:

-   - Right click on this project and click synchronize InventoryOnHandByLocationEntityProject ...
+   - Right-click on the project and click "Synchronize InventoryOnHandByLocationEntityProject ...".
    ![sync_project](https://github.com/HieuJR/InventoryOnHandByLocationEntityProject/assets/105049467/5c59a927-4aa1-489d-b3c1-b5338df690de)